Strategy evolution on temporal hypergraphs: Results

-After exploring the evolution of cooperation on the temporal hypernetworks, we further consider advantage of higher-order network representation in promoting cooperation.
-Specifically, we compare higher-order interactions on hypernetworks with classical pairwise interactions on traditional networks.
-For pairwise interactions, we construct the traditional temporal networks under the same window $\Delta t=0.1$h and time interval $\tau=1$h through empirical data sets, where the cliques are no longer considered as hyperlinks \cite{li2020evolution}.
-The static network is undirected and unweighted, in which individuals are linked once they interacted with each other.
-The game is the same as that on hypernetworks, but the participants in each game are two individuals on each link.
+We now contrast the effects of higher-order graphs with traditional pairwise networks.
+Specifically, we compare higher-order interactions on hypergraphs with classical pairwise interactions on traditional networks.
+Following previous work\cite{santos2005scale,santos2006evolutionary,li2020evolution}, we construct traditional temporal networks under the same window $\Delta t=0.1$h and time interval $\tau=1$h through empirical data sets, where the cliques are no longer modelled as hyperedges\cite{li2020evolution}.
+The game is the same as that on hypergraphs (i.e., public goods), but on networks, the participants in each game are two individuals sharing a link.

-Our findings indicate that representing group interactions as a set of pairwise interactions may lead to an underestimate of the potential for local interactions to promote cooperation.
-We find that hypernetworks can significantly facilitate cooperation compared to traditional networks based on pairwise interactions for different settings of $g$ (Fig.~4).
-And cooperation emerges with a smaller synergy factor $r_C$ in both temporal and static hypernetworks.
-The reason may be that pairwise links on traditional networks are smaller in size while at the same time, each individual has a larger number of neighbors (namely, a larger degree) compared with hypernetworks.
-Both factors may inhibit the evolution of cooperation as we have analyzed.
+Our findings indicate that representing group interactions as a set of pairwise interactions may lead to an underestimation of the potential for local interactions to promote cooperation.
+We find that hypergraphs may significantly facilitate cooperation compared to traditional networks based on pairwise interactions for different values of $g$ (Fig.~4).
+Cooperation emerges with a smaller synergy factor $r_C$ in both temporal and static hypergraphs.
+The same results are also observed in the other two datasets (Fig.~S12).
+In terms of Eq.~(\ref{critical_r}), pairwise links on traditional networks are smaller in size (smaller $n$), while at the same time, each individual has a larger number of neighbours (larger $q$) compared with hypergraphs.
+Both factors, we find, may inhibit the evolution of cooperation.
+Through a comparison of these four classes of networks, we confirm the facilitating role of higher-order interactions on the evolution of cooperation.